Mount Washington: History

 In 1524, Giovanni da Verrazzano became the first European to mention the mountain.
 Viewing it from the Atlantic Ocean, he described what he saw as "high interior mountains".

 In 1642, Darby Field claimed to have made the first ascent of Mount Washington.
 Field climbed the mountain in June of that year to demonstrate to the Abenaki chief Passaconaway that the Europeans bargaining for tribal land were not subject to the gods believed to inhabit the summit, a primarily political move that facilitated colonists' northern expansion.
 Field again summited Agiocochook in October 1642 on an early surveying expedition that created maps of land as far as Maine, which allowed people from the Massachusetts colony to identify arable coastal areas.

-In 1784, a geology party, headed by Manasseh Cutler, named the mountain.
+The earliest known map to display the name "Mount Washington" was published in 1796.
+A 1784 geology party, headed by Manasseh Cutler, may have first named the mountain.

-In 1819, the Crawford Path, the oldest continuously maintained hiking path in the United States, was laid out from Crawford Notch to the summit and has been in use ever since.
+In 1819, the Crawford Path was established from Crawford Notch to the summit.
+It is the oldest continuously maintained hiking path in the United States.
+Abel Crawford led a group that included several Harvard students on the first recorded ascent of the path on September 10, 1819.
+Among them were Samuel Joseph May, George B. Emerson, Samuel E. Sewall, Caleb Cushing, Joseph Coolidge, William Ware and Joseph G. Moody.

+On August 31, 1821, Eliza, Harriet, and Abigail Austin, three sisters from Jefferson, New Hampshire, became the first White women to set foot atop Mount Washington.
+This was likely the first significant mountain to be climbed by any Euro-American females in the United States.